 A typical meeting lasts for 90 minutes and includes the following:

-Introductions & reading of the IBC Mission Statement
+Introductions & reading of the Faith @ Work Mission Statement

 Reading of Scripture